Frogs return to the pond in Spring and leave frog spawn

-- Numbers of one species will control another until they balance with each other eg newts are a predator of frog tadpoles especially in the weeks immediately after frog spawning when adult newts are in the pond laying their eggs.
-And late stage frog tadpoles can eat young newts when the frog tadpoles are in the carnivore stage.
+- Numbers of one species will control another until they balance with each other out.
+Adult newts can eat frog spawn.
+Late stage frog tadpoles can eat young newts when the frog tadpoles are in the carnivore stage.

-Adult frogs can be affected by Frog red leg - ranavirus - on hot days between June and August at temperatures above 25°C. You will find a large number of dead frogs in a short space of time with the frogs often thin and lethargic before death.
+Ranavirus - Adult frogs can be affected by Frog red leg disease.
+On hot days between June and August at temperatures above 25°C you can find a large number of dead frogs in a short space of time .
+The frogs are often thin and lethargic before death.